szelongq/tp/docs/DeveloperGuide.md

         Use case resumes at step 2.

-**Use case: Calculate an employee's salary**
+**Use case: Calculate an employee's hourlySalary**

 **MSS**

 1. User requests to list employees
 2. HeRon shows a list of employees
-3. User requests to calculate the salary of a specific employee in the list
+3. User requests to calculate the hourlySalary of a specific employee in the list
-4. HeRon calculates and displays the salary of that employee
+4. HeRon calculates and displays the hourlySalary of that employee

     Use case ends.